How Not to Solve the Smoking Problem

 What the good professor doesn’t seem to understand is that the problem is not with the 80 per cent of young Australians who’ve never smoked, but with the 20 per cent who have tried smoking or currently do smoke, in spite of being below the legal age.

-Any enterprising youngster will always find ways to obtain cigarettes if he or she wishes to.
+Any enterprising youngster will always find ways to obtain cigarettes if he or she wishes to do so.
 The problem is not the age at which cigarettes may legally be purchased, but the fact that they are available at all.
-And in the somewhat unlikely event that suddenly all young Australians will become models of compliance with all rules and regulations, it will take decades – assuming such an ill-conceived plan works at all – until a smoke-free generation appears.
+And in the somewhat unlikely event that suddenly all young Australians will become models of compliance with rules and regulations, it will take decades, assuming such an ill-conceived plan works at all, until a smoke-free generation appears.

 Mr Forrest, more sensibly if still impracticably, also wants to sue tobacco companies for the damage their poisonous products cause.
 Predictably, a spokesman for the tobacco giant Philip Morris, alarmed at this idea, patronisingly says, ‘Instead of promoting costly litigation, we would encourage Mr Forrest to focus his attention on product developments that have the potential to substantially reduce the harms associated with smoking.’

 Why should Mr Forrest collude with the likes of Philip Morris?
 The problem is not the lack of what are cynically called ‘potential reduced risk products’, but the fact that tobacco is available at all, to anyone of whatever age.